CICS110/CICS110.github.io/main/lectures/02-arith-exprs/Jared/index.md

 Turns out, there are some handy operations we can perform on strings:
 * `+`: Concatenation.
 Combines 2 strings together, e.g., `"Hello" + " " + "World"`
-evaluates to `"Hello World"`
+evaluates to `"Hello World"`.
 * `*`: Repeat.
-This taken as operands a string and and an integer, in either order, and repeats the string that many times.
-E.g., `5 * "ha"` evaluates to `"hahahahaha"`
+This takes, as operands, a string and and an integer, in either order, and repeats the string that many times.
+E.g., `5 * "ha"` evaluates to `"hahahahaha"`.

 ## Converting Types (Casting)

-Finally, we can convert between these types if we so desire.
+Finally, we can convert between these types if we so desire (this is sometimes called *casting*).
 For example, if we have the string `"125"`, we may want to convert it to the integer `125`.